eacton/CAGEF/Lesson_5/Lesson_5.md

 We know that age has an effect on cholesterol.
 With our new model we want to ask the question: __Is there a statistically significant relationship between mean serum cholesterol and age after controlling for BMI?__ Let's look graphically at these relationships to help us understand our model.
-First let's plot BMI vs cholestorol.
+First let's plot BMI vs cholesterol.
 We can add a linear fit to make sure we are expecting a positive slope.

 ```r